-The torchbearer of a new generation of Chinese players, Ding Liren remains something of a mystery.
+The torchbearer of a new generation of Chinese players, Ding Liren was at first something of a mystery.
 On the eve of his 15th birthday, when many young prodigies have already become grandmasters, he was still rated below 2300 and appeared to have played only a handful of rated games in the previous years.
-Then he achieved lift-off, and in 2009 he spectacularly won the adult Chinese Championship as an untitled 16-year-old.
-The favourite Wang Hao had been leading by 1.5 points with only two rounds to go.
+Then he achieved lift-off, and in 2009 he spectacularly won the adult Chinese Championship as an untitled 16-year-old, after Wang Hao spoilt a 1.5 point lead with two rounds to go.

 Any suspicions the victory was unmerited disappeared when Ding went on to win the Chinese Championship again in 2011 and 2012.
 Ding Liren’s combined score in those events was an incredible 18 wins, 15 draws and 0 losses.
 Successful performances for the Chinese team also helped to confirm both his rating and his standing as one of the world’s top juniors – in 2012 only Fabiano Caruana and Anish Giri were ranked above him.

 Ding Liren almost achieved his first major international success in Biel 2013, but in the final round he lost to Maxime Vachier-Lagrave when he only needed a draw and then went on to lose the playoff to the same opponent.
 He continued to make quiet progress until he began to accelerate in 2017.
 He played one of the most spectacular games you'll ever witness in the Chinese League...